AlexandrDrozdFD/AlexandrDrozdFD/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 📚 I’m currently learning  backend web development using NodeJS, ExpressJS and MongoDB.
+Also learning new frameworks and acquisition of experience, growth in «horizontal» direction, improving my foreign language skills.